To help your search use the Ctrl key and press F

 Finally Demobilised on 4 March 1919.

-A Labourer as trade
+A Labourer as a Trade

 His son Arnold served in WW2 being Killed in Action (27 May 1914)